 In Minnesota, reasonable force may be legally used as self-defense in an unprovoked attack when the person can prove that his/her actions are justified for self-protection against bodily harm and certain conditions existed.
 When self-defense is successfully proven, defendants often receive reduced charges or sentences.

-A self-defense claim is usually a statutory defense used in cases of criminal homicide, assault, and battery.
+A self-defense claim is usually a statutory defense used in cases of criminal justifiable homicide, assault, and battery.
 When self-defense is proven, it can reduce a person’s charges or sentence if charged with a crime.
 Depending on the circumstances, an assault lawyer can use a self-defense claim as a perfect or imperfect defense.
 Imperfect self-defense is an option when a defendant has an honest, yet reasonable belief that force is necessary to defend against injury or death.
 An imperfect defense can reduce the severity of an offense, but it does not eliminate the charges or result in acquittal.
 When justified by self-defense, defendants who commit criminal homicide are often acquitted.
 They may also get a reduction in charges of first-degree murder to second-degree or third-degree murder, or murder charges reduced to manslaughter charges.

 To successfully claim self-defense, four factors must be proven: